Setting up the environment#

 In this chapter we cover the prerequisites to setup the Python environment and interface, before we start with actually learning the Python language in the next chapters.
 Specifically, before starting to write Python code, you need to install and learn how to use several software components:

-• Miniconda, which is a popular Python package manager, and includes the Python program itself (see Installing Miniconda and Using the Miniconda command line)
+Miniconda, a popular Python package manager, which includes the Python program itself (see Installing Miniconda and Using the Miniconda command line)

 We also cover the concept of file paths (see File paths), which is essential for importing and exporting data from files in your Python scripts.